-I love picking sour cherries, but pitting them afterwards is a terrible chore!!
+I love picking sour cherries, but pitting them afterwards is a terrible chore!
 There are so many solutions that promise to be really quick, but do they actually work?
 And does a traditional cherry pitter actually work on smaller sour cherries?

-I’ve taken out all the guess work for you and tested six different methods of pitting cherries, and am sharing the pros and cons of each so you can get pitting those pails of cherries faster.
+I’ve taken out all the guesswork for you and tested six different methods of pitting cherries, and am sharing the pros and cons of each so you can get pitting those pails of cherries faster.

 How do you Pit Cherries?

-Last year I tested 6 different methods of pitting:
+In 2019, I tested 6 different methods of pitting:

 - knife